 Francis Johnson Baton: An Award for Altruism

 The Office of the Chaplain and Platt Student Performing Arts House present the annual Francis Johnson Baton: An Award for Altruism.
-Named for Francis Johnson (1792-1844), Penn band leader and internationally renowned African American musician and composer, this award celebrates charitable work accomplished by University of Pennsylvania student performing arts groups.
-Learn more about how your student performing arts group can participate in charitable work and potentially earn the Francis Johnson Baton here.
+Named for Francis Johnson (1792-1844), Penn band leader and internationally renowned African American musician and composer, this award celebrates community service provided by University of Pennsylvania student performing arts groups.
+Learn more about how your student performing arts group can participate in community service and potentially earn the Francis Johnson Baton here.